SOFTENG310-G5/BrainSomething/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at '[stephen fang]', 'nlia656@aucklanduni.ac.nz', 'tmat871@aucklanduni.ac.nz', 'hpat874@aucklanduni.ac.nz', 'zsuh022@aucklanduni.ac.nz'.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at:
+* cfan816@aucklanduni.ac.nz
+* nlia656@aucklanduni.ac.nz
+* tmat871@aucklanduni.ac.nz
+* hpat874@aucklanduni.ac.nz
+* zsuh022@aucklanduni.ac.nz

 All complaints will be reviewed and investigated promptly and fairly.
 All community leaders are obligated to respect the privacy and security of the reporter of any incident.

 ## Conflict Resolution